 Quitting smoking reduces your own personal harm and protects others around you from tobacco smoke.
-You may also prevent others from starting smoking because you stop modelling unhealthy behaviours.

 The BC Smoking Cessation Program covers the costs of prescription and non-prescription smoking cessation aids for BC residents.
 Visit the BC Smoking Cessation Program website for more information.

-Free one-on-one support by a doctor or nurse trained in tobacco dependence available by self-referral.
-Call (604) 875-4800 (press "2").
+The clinic provides free one-on-one support by a doctor or nurse trained in tobacco dependence and is available by self-referral.
+Call 604-875-4800 (press "2").

-For Richmond, all members of the public can call VCH Transitions at (604) 244-5486.
+- For Richmond, all members of the public can call VCH Transitions at (604) 244-5486.

-For Vancouver, Break-Free is a dedicated program for mental health/addictions clients and can be reached at (604) 255-3151.
+- For Vancouver, Break-Free is a dedicated program for mental health/addictions clients and can be reached at (604) 255-3151.

 - Vancouver - East Vancouver (604) 675-3986, Boulevard (604) 261-6366, South (604) 321-6151

 - Richmond - (604) 233-3204

 - North Shore - (604) 984-5060

 - Powell River - (604) 485-3310

-While you are in hospital you will not be able to smoke on any VCH property.
+While you are in hospital you will not be able to smoke or vape on any VCH property.
 In order to be comfortable and not in withdrawal while you are here for the treatment of your illness, you will be offered nicotine replacement therapy (NRT).

 By using NRT during your hospital stay, you will not only be more comfortable, you will also be giving your body a better chance to heal.
-Research shows that ex-smokers heal much faster and better than smokers, the more time you spend smoke free the better.

 Quitting smoking is the best thing you can do for your health.
 If you feel you would also like to try quitting at this time please ask your nurse and/or doctor for assistance